Cerebellum-Network/cere-ddc-sdk-js/packages/ddc-client/README.md

 Creates a new bucket and returns its ID

+> **Note:** The SDK account should have positive CERE tokens balance and DDC deposit to create a bucket

 ### Arguments

 - `clusterId` - the ID of a cluster to which the bucket will be connected
+- `bucketParams` - the parameters with which the bucket will be created
+  - `isPublic` - indicates if the bucket is publicly accessible (optional, `false` by default)

+### Returns

+Returns a `BucketId` representing the newly created bucket

 ### Example